C-SELLERS/Disassembler/README.txt

 TODO:
 ------------------------
     * Main() does not return when A3 >= A4(END_ADDRESS)
-    * ROLs interpreted as RORs and vice-versa
     * RegisterList_Preincrement
     * RegisterList failing
 	* Displacement needs to be interpreted (we are printing 0006 when it should be '3', printing 00FA when it should be '-4')
-    * Test non-required opcodes (to see how it catches DATA)
     * Function headers

 Low priority:
 ------------------------
     extra credit stuff
+    print '#' in Data11109?

 Completed:
 ------------------------
+    * ROLs interpreted as RORs and vice-versa
     * Created STACK_LOCATION, and LEA'd A7 to it in DissassemblerSetup.x68 [crashing error];
          - STACK_LOCATION is set to $0070000, but feel free to change that
     * Added NOP and ILLEGAL commands